ozibook/Content_Analysis_Ozigen/README.md

    - It is recommended to use Jupyter Notebook.

 # Author & Contributions
-- Avinaba Ghosh
+- Atharva Kaushik
-- Gautam Maurya
+- Chirag Bajaj